South Koreans grow younger overnight as the country changes how it counts people’s ages

 “It’s always good to be younger,” Oh said with a laugh, praising the new law for turning him 61 from 63.

 “My birthday is Dec.
 16 and I became 2 years old less than a month after I was born,” said Oh.
-“That’s why I said (the old counting method) doesn’t make sense.”
+“That’s why (the old counting method) doesn’t make sense.”

+But 21-year-old Kim Si-eun was already missing the old counting method, which felt simpler to her.

+“Korean-style age was actually easier to count,” she said.
+“With everybody now going with international age, the changed ages feel awkward.”

 While the new law states that a person’s age must be counted by the passing of birthdays for most public services, it does not affect other age-related regulations that are based on yearly rules.